aura80/Teme_Python/README.md

 Keep you project up to date on github : commit and push

 Open the new repository(project) with the python editor (Pycharm)

+# About homeworks
+In this project I created directories containing python files where I proceeded to accomodate myself with the Python syntax, comments, variables, data types, operators, lists, dictionaries,if .. else instruction, for and while loops, methods, classes, inheritance, menus.